Developer-Musclay/React.js-bases/README.md

   + division / separation of components
   + props / communication between components

+- Functional components
+  + Customer component transformation that does not require state management

-Two methods to use this repository:
+### Two methods to use this repository:

 1) - Observe on Github via the different commit